 What is Murphy’s Law?

 Have you ever had one of those days before?
 You wake up and fall out of bed while you're bundled up in the sheets.
 On your way to the shower, you're going over your skateboard and then you're going to stick your toe to the door jamb.

 As soon as you get your hair lathered with a shampoo, all the hot water is running out.
 As you come out of the shivering tub, you remember you forgot to take a towel.
 Can you get any worse this morning?
 It seems that anything that could go wrong this morning has actually gone wrong.
 Whether you've ever had a day like this, you 're probably already acquainted with Murphy's Law.
 Murphy's Law is the language that means that if anything can go wrong, it will.
 Is there any truth to this, though?
 And who's that Murphy anyway?

+The idea at the heart of Murphy's Law reflects the basic pessimism of life that many people point to and find comfort in when things just don't go their way.
+The concept is also broadened.
 Variations of Murphy's Law have been around for several years and come under several different titles, like Sod 's Rule, Finagle 's Law, the Fourth Thermodynamics Law, Newton 's Fourth Motion Law, and the Inverse Midas Contact.
 Most of them were in use long before the word Murphy's Law became common.

 In fact, Murphy's Law is generally credited to Captain Edward A. Murphy, Jr. Captain Murphy was an air force engineer who took part in a deceleration test at Edwards Air Force Base in California in 1949.
 During the check, Captain Murphy discovered that all 16 deceleration sensors had been improperly mounted.
 Each sensor could be mounted in two ways, and the sensor was incorrectly mounted in either case.
 Basically, if anything could go wrong, that's what it did.
 Murphy said something to that effect, others echoed it, and the theory has since become more widely known as Murphy's Law.